unisonweb/unison/unison-src/transcripts/alias-many.md

 List.tail : [a] -> Optional [a]
 List.tail as =
-  case as of
+  match as with
     [] -> None
     _ +: as -> Some as

 List.takeWhile : (a ->{𝕖} Boolean) -> [a] ->{𝕖} [a]
 List.takeWhile p xs =
   go xs acc =
-    case xs of
+    match xs with
       x +: xs -> if p x then go xs (acc :+ x) else acc _ -> acc go xs []